mateusjunges/laravel-kafka/README.md

 This package provides a nice way of producing and consuming kafka messages in your Laravel projects.

-Follow these docs to install this package and start using kafka as you have never seen before.
+Follow these docs to install this package and start using kafka with ease.

 # Installation
 To install this package, you must have installed PHP RdKafka extension.
 You can follow the steps [here](https://github.com/edenhill/librdkafka#installation) to install rdkafka in your system.